At the last event

 23 May 2018

-At the last Learning Networks event, the Employability workshop looked at changing the perception of apprenticeships and improving employer awareness of the Erasmus+ programme.
+At the May event, the Employability workshop looked at changing the perception of apprenticeships and improving employer awareness of the Erasmus+ programme with examples from Lincoln College and Manchester Metropolitan University.

 How does the topic relate to Erasmus+?